St Dominic’s College Diverse Learning

 The St Dominic’s College Diverse Learning Department uses a multifaceted approach to supporting the various needs of students from Years 7 to 12.
 The College strives to provide an inclusive environment for all students including those who face challenges with their learning – academically, socially and emotionally.

 Students across the College have a diverse range of learning needs.
-Students who require learning support are identified using information from parents, primary schools and the results of diagnostic tests such as NAPLAN in Years 3, 5, 7 and 9, PAT-Reading, PAT-Mathematics and the York Assessment of Reading and Comprehension.
+Students who require learning support are identified using information from parents, primary schools and the results of diagnostic tests such as NAPLAN in Years 3, 5, 7 and 9, Academic Assessment Services (AAS) Testing in Years 6, 8 and 10 and the York Assessment of Reading and Comprehension (YARC).
 We have a committed Diverse Learning team who consistently support and encourage the boys to achieve academic success.
 Staff provide support within the classroom, in small group settings as well as providing one-to-one support when required.

 Students who demonstrate exceptional skills in various learning domains are also provided with opportunities to further extend their capabilities through a range of enrichment opportunities.